bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 59°
+- 58°
-- overcast clouds
+- moderate rain
-- 72% humidity
+- 76% humidity
-- 3 mph wind
+- 1 mph wind
+- 0.01 inches of precipitation in the past 24 hours

 ## Temperature History